-per to a by to complete this form: To answer the questions below, look at the form DV-105 filled out by the roon in (1).
-Tip: Where form DV-105 refers to "person in (2)," that means you.
+per to o w to complete this form: To answer the questions below, look at the form DV-105 filled out by the rson in 1.
+Tip: Where form DV-105 refers to "person in 2," that means you.
 If you need more space complete your answer, you can use a separate piece of paper and attach it to this form.
 Include a title at top of the paper (example: DV-125, Custody of Children).
 1 Person Asking for Protection (see 1) on form DV-105) a.
 Name: b.
 Relationship to children: Parent Legal Guardian Other (describe): 2 Your Information a.
 Name: b.
-Relationship to children: Parent Legal Guardian Other (describe): (3) Children (see (3) on form DV-105) \bigcirc a. \Box I am the parent of the child or children listed on form DV-105. b. \Box I am not the parent of all the children listed on form DV-105. c.
-I am not the parent of the following children (list names): d.
-Other (describe): (4) City and State Where Children Lived (see (4) on form DV-105) \bigcirc a. \Box I agree with the information given by the person in $\textcircled{1}$. b. \Box I do not agree.
+Relationship to children: Parent Legal Guardian Other (describe): 3 Children (see 3 on form DV-105) a. □ I am the parent of the child or children listed on form DV-105. b. □ I am not the parent of all the children listed on form DV-105. c. □ I am not the parent of the following children (list names): d.
+Other (describe): 4 City and State Where Children Lived (see 4 on form DV-105) a. □ I agree with the information given by the person in 1. b. □ I do not agree.
 (Use form DV-105(A) to list where the children have lived.)
-5 History of Court Cases Involving Children (see (5) on form DV-105) The person in $\textcircled{1}$ may have listed other court cases involving your children.
+5 History of Court Cases Involving Children (see (5) on form DV-105) The person in 1 may have listed other court cases involving your children.
 If information is incorrect or missing, use the space below to give information.
 (Check all that apply.
 List where it was filed (city, state, or tribe), year it was filed, and case number, if known.)
 Custody or Divorce Criminal Juvenile Court (child welfare, juvenile justice) Guardianship Other (example: child support case) (If a judge has already made a custody or visitation order for children in this case, attach a copy of the order if you have one.)
-This is not a Court Order.

-6 \Box No Travel With Children Without Permission (see (6) on form DV-105) a.
-I agree to the order requested. b.
+6 o Travel With Children Without Permission (see (6) on form DV-105) \smile a. 🗌 I agree to the order requested. b. 🗌 I do not agree to the order requested because: c. 🗌 I would agree to a different order (describe the order you would agree to): 7 □ Sta. □ cop Access to Children's School, Health, and Other Information (see 7 on form DV-105) I agree to the order requested. b. 🗌 I do not agree to the order requested because: c. 🗆 I would agree to a different order (describe the order you would agree to): 8 a. [equest for Orders to Prevent Child Abduction (see 4)-10 on form DV-108) I agree to the order requested.
 I do not agree to the order requested because: c.
-I would agree to a different order (describe the order you would agree to): (7) \Box Stop Access to Children's School, Health, and Other Information (see 7) on form DV-105) \bigcirc a.
-I agree to the order requested. b. 🗌 I do not agree to the order requested because: c.
-I would agree to a different order (describe the order you would agree to) : 8 Request for Orders to Prevent Child Abduction (see (4)-(10) on form DV-108) a.
-I agree to the order requested. b.
-I do not agree to the order requested because: b.
-I to not agree to the order requested because. c.
-I would agree to a different order (describe the order you would agree to): 9 Custody of Children (see) on form DV-105) a.
-I agree to the order requested. b.
-I do not agree to the order requested because: c. 🗌 I would agree to a different order: c.
-I would agree to a different order.
-Legal Custody (The person that makes decisions about the child's health, education, and welfare.) (check one): Sole to me Sole to person in 1 Jointly (shared) by persons in 1 and me.
-Other (describe): Physical Custody (The person that the child regularly lives with.) (check one): \Box Sole to me \Box Sole to person in 1 \Box Jointly (shared) by persons in $\textcircled{1}$ and me.
-Other (describe): This is not a Court Order.
+[I would agree to a different order (describe the order you would agree to): 9 □ C ustody of Children (see (9) on form DV-105) a. 🗌 I agree to the order requested. b. 🗌 I do not agree to the order requested because: c. 🗌 I would agree to a different order: Legal Custody (The person that makes decisions about the child's health, education, and welfare.) (check one): Sole to me Sole to person in 1 Jointly (shared) by persons in 1 and me.
+Other (describe): Physical Custody (The person that the child regularly lives with.) (check one): Sole to me Sole to person in 1 Jointly (shared) by persons in 1 and me.
+Other (describe): This is not a Court Order